 Sha’arim — Friends ’N Fun Program

 Sha’arim’s Friends ’N Fun Program collaborates with all of the Twin Cities Jewish teen youth groups to provide participants with guided social activities on a monthly basis at various locations throughout the Twin Cities.
-Teen and young adult volunteers provide guidance and support in fun social settings to help develop and foster lasting friendships among the participants.
+Teen and adult volunteers provide guidance and support in fun social settings to help develop and foster lasting friendships among the participants.
 The Friends ’N Fun Program provides social opportunities for both youth and adults with special needs.